AAKASHDEEP786/wisecow/README.md

 • Build → Builds the Docker image

-• Push → Pushes image to Docker Hub/GHCR
+• Push → Pushes image to Docker Hub

-• Deploy → Applies Kubernetes manifests to the cluster (optional)
+• Deploy → Applies Kubernetes manifests to the cluster

 This ensures the app is continuously deployed whenever changes are pushed to the main branch.